THEOplayer/documentation/faq/24-why-does-playback-not-work-using-chrome-iphone-simulator.md

-# Why does the playback not work when using the Chrome iPhone/iPad simulator?
+# Why does the playback not work when using the Chrome iPhone/iPad simulator

 You might need an answer to this question if you are testing your page using the Chrome iPhone/iPad simulator and notice that, reloading the page, the video player stops working (even though the ads, if any, are displayed correctly) and some errors are displayed in the console.